catonsville-pack-306/cub306.org/public/join.md

 ## <i class="fas fa-paw"></i> What is Cub Scouts ##
 ![Webelos][webs2]
 ![Lions][lion]
-Cub scouts is an extension of BSA Scouts and is focused on elementary age kids.
-BSA Scouts is what most people think about when they hear "Scouts" and that program is focussed on Middle School and High School kids.
+Cub scouts is an extension of Scouts BSA and is focused on elementary age kids.
+Scouts BSA is what most people think about when they hear "Scouts" and that program is focused on Middle School and High School kids.

 Cub Scouts is broken down into "Dens" by grade and given names: